-Students who study at American University without formal admission are referred to as nondegree students.
+Students who study at American University without formal admission may be eligible take classes in nondegree status and may be referred to as nondegree students.
 PLEASE NOTE: "Continuing Education" is now referred to as nondegree.

-Many nondegree students take advantage of the following AU programs:
+Many nondegree students take advantage of the following programs:

-You are eligible to study at American University at either the undergraduate or graduate level as long you meet all prerequisites or restrictions for the course as noted in the Schedule of Classes.
-Students admitted into a degree program at any other Consortium of Universities of the Washington Metropolitan Area schools are not permitted to take classes as a nondegree student.
+You are eligible to study in nondegree status as long you meet all prerequisites and/or restrictions for the specific course as noted in the Schedule of Classes.
+Students admitted into a degree program at any other Consortium of Universities of the Washington Metropolitan Area schools are not permitted to take classes as a nondegree student and should consult their school's academic advisor or Registrar.
 You must also be in good standing with any other college or university in which you are currently enrolled.
 Students suspended or dismissed from another institution during the past year are not eligible to enroll as nondegree students at AU.
 International students are not eligible for student visas under nondegree status.

 Registration Dates and Deadlines

-Financial aid, grants and merit awards are not available for nondegree study.
-To qualify for financial aid, students must apply for admission.
+Financial aid, grants, and merit awards are not available for nondegree study.
+To qualify for financial aid, students must apply for admission and be admitted.